 (2) The universe is expanding.
 This was confirmed through the Hubble telescope many years ago, and it is interesting to note that the universe is expanding from a single point, meaning the entire universe could be contracted back into a single point.
 Also, note that the universe is not expanding into space, but space itself is expanding.

 (3) The radiation echo was discovered by Bell Labs scientists in 1965.
-What is it?
-It is the heat afterglow from the Big Bang.
-Its discovery dealt a death blow to any theory of the universe being in a steady state because it shows instead that the universe exploded.
+The radiation echo is thought to be the heat afterglow from the Big Bang.
+Its discovery dealt a death blow to any theory of the universe being in a steady state because it shows instead that the universe had a spectacularly dynamic beginning—easily associated with God’s creative act.

 (4) Galaxy Seeds.
 Scientists believe that, if the Big Bang is true (first, there was nothing, then, BANG, something came into being), then temperature “ripples” should exist in space, and it would be these ripples that enabled matter to collect into galaxies.
 To discover whether these ripples exist, the Cosmic Background Explorer – COBE – was launched in 1989 to find them, with the findings being released in 1992.
 What COBE found was perfect/precise ripples that, sure enough, enable galaxies to form.
 So critical and spectacular was this finding that the NASA lead for COBE, said, “If you’re religious, it’s like looking at God.”